 The Creation Care Team’s primary focus is to encourage and support congregations in the Wisconsin Conference as they do what they can to care for creation.
 On this page you will find many resources for your creation care efforts.
 If you would like to be a part of this team, or for more information on the Creation Care Team, contact John Helt, or Bob Ullman.

-The Creation Care Team is presenting a new webinar, Driving $mart in God’s Garden, on March 12, 2020.
-Click here for more information about how you can learn to improve your current car’s efficiency by 20%!
+The Creation Care Team presented a new webinar, Driving $mart in God’s Garden, on March 12, 2020.
+Click here to watch a recording of the webinar and learn about how you can learn to improve your current car’s efficiency by 20%!

 Read about the United Church of Christ’s Kairos Call to Action and how we can mobilize for the planet…and thus humanity itself.
-After reading about the Kairos call, click here to see the recommended actions that are being called for over the 10 weeks.
+After reading about the Kairos call, click here to see the recommended actions that are being called for.

 The United Church of Christ’s Creation Justice Church program offers resources to help your church start an environmental ministry.
 Start by taking on the Creation Care Challenge.
 Find ways to either give birth to an environmental ministry in your church or to take an existing ministry to the next level of engagement.
 Here are some resources from UCC.org to get you started:

 Creation Justice Brochure